 Polen International Growth Fund – Prospectus →

 Polen International Growth Fund – Summary Prospectus →

-Polen Growth Funds – Statement of Additional Information →
+Polen International Growth Funds – Statement of Additional Information →

 Polen International Growth Fund – XBRL Prospectus →

 Holdings are subject to change.
 The top holdings, as well as other data, are as of the period indicated and should not be considered a recommendation to purchase, hold, or sell any particular security.
 There is no assurance that any of the securities noted will remain in a portfolio at the time you receive this fact sheet.
-Actual holding and percentage allocation in individual client portfolios may vary and are subject to change.
 It should not be assumed that any of the holdings discussed were or will prove to be profitable or that the investment recommendations or decisions we make in the future will be profitable.
 A list of all securities held in this portfolio in the prior year is available upon request.